I often try to write a few thoughtful words to accompany my flower photographs.

+This blog is dedicated to the memory of Hooman Ghiaie celebrating his warmth, compassion, and unwavering support for working-class people around the world.
+Love lives beyond life, and Hooman’s light continues to shine.
 This space is not about me; it is a tribute to the values Hooman embodied—kindness, respect, and understanding.
 I kindly ask all visitors to honor this intention and keep this a place of remembrance, free from personal interpretations or misrepresentations.

-One thing I sometimes regret is not becoming a medical doctor „helping people“, not chasing money, not because of salary, status, or financial gain.
 No academic title in engineering, law, dentistry, or any other field feels as meaningful to me as being a medical doctor directly serving humanity by treating people and easing pain, especially in countries suffering from war and poverty.

 Engineering can improve the world in many ways,